-If you're seeing a large variance that doesn't make sense, don't worry just yet!
+If you've completed an inventory count and are seeing a large variance that doesn't make sense, don't worry just yet!

 It's possible there is just a bit of bad data getting in the way.
 Luckily, this is generally easily fixed!

 Your variance is the difference between what was sold and what was actually consumed.